rwittmuess/RGBD_Extraction_from_rosbag/README.md

 # RGBD_Extraction_from_rosbag
 Convenient way of extracting images and sensor data from ROS bag files to python.

+## Setup
 To create the envrionment used for this code, navigate to the directory of the repository and run the following commands.

     conda env create -f environment.yaml
     conda activate RGBD-extraction-py310

 You can see and delete the created environment by using

     conda env list
     conda env remove --name RGBD-extraction-py310

+## Use
+The jupyter notebook "how to use" in an interactive way how to use the functions provided by the repository.

+## Still Work In Progress:
+* OPtimize Runtime
+* Simplify use
+* Comment
+* ...

 ## Further information